Sudan: Under al-Bashir

 Crucifixion was also a legal punishment.
 In 2002, 88 people were sentenced to death for crimes relating to murder, armed robbery, and participating in ethnic clashes.
 Amnesty International wrote that they could be executed by either hanging or crucifixion.

 International Court of Justice jurisdiction is accepted, though with reservations.
 Under the terms of the Naivasha Agreement, Islamic law did not apply in South Sudan.
 Since the secession of South Sudan there was some uncertainty as to whether Sharia law would apply to the non-Muslim minorities present in Sudan, especially because of contradictory statements by al-Bashir on the matter.

 The judicial branch of the Sudanese government consists of a Constitutional Court of nine justices, the National Supreme Court, the Court of Cassation, and other national courts; the National Judicial Service Commission provides overall management for the judiciary.

 After al-Bashir

-Following the ouster of al-Bashir, the interim constitution signed in August 2019 contained no mention of Sharia law.
+Following the ousting of al-Bashir, the interim constitution signed in August 2019 contained no mention of Sharia law.
 As of 12 July 2020, Sudan abolished the apostasy law, public flogging and alcohol ban for non-Muslims.
 The draft of a new law was passed in early July.
 Sudan also criminalized female genital mutilation with a punishment of up to 3 years in jail.
 An accord between the transitional government and rebel group leadership was signed in September 2020, in which the government agreed to officially separate the state and religion, ending three decades of rule under Islamic law.
 It also agreed that no official state religion will be established.